 This Court appropriately held that Hyatt's focus on the audit conclusion-which included expert testimony, and which culminated in the erroneous jury instruction and closing argument-was error.
 2014 Opinion, 335 P.3d at 149-50.
 Yet the Court deemed this error harmless, thereby affording FTB none of the deference it would have extended to a Nevada government agency.
+See Int'l Game Tech, 122 Nev. at 138, 157-58, 127 P.3d at 1093, 1106.
+If, under Nevada law, the state's taxing authority has "primary responsibility for making factual evaluations under, and legal interpretations of, the revenue statutes," the errors identified in the 2014 Opinion could not be harmless.
+Id.

+This Court has never allowed a taxpayer to launch a collateral attack on the Nevada Department of Taxation's fact finding and legal conclusions by instituting a tort action.
+Such an action would lead to economic chaos in Nevada's tax-collecting functions.
 In light of the deference owed to FTB, the district court's instructional and evidentiary errors that allowed Hyatt to convert his trial into an attack on the audit findings can be nothing other than prejudicial.
-As the Supreme Court made clear in Hyatt II, this

-Court needed to treat FTB as one of its own and give FTB the same deference that would be afforded a Nevada agency.
+See id.
+As the Supreme Court made clear in Hyatt I and Hyatt II, this Court needed to treat FTB as one of its own and give FTB the same deference that would be afforded a Nevada agency.

-E. The Court Discriminated Against FTB Relative to Similarly Situated Nevada Government Agencies When It Allowed Hyatt to Pursue This Case Before Exhausting His Administrative Remedies in California.
+F. This Court Discriminated Against FTB Relative to Similarly Situated Nevada Government Agencies When It Allowed Hyatt to Pursue This Case Before Exhausting His Administrative Remedies in California.

 The Court's disparate treatment of FTB is also demonstrated by the Court allowing Hyatt to pursue his Nevada action before exhausting his administrative remedies in California.
-For many years, the Court has vindicated the doctrine of administrative exhaustion when applying it to cases in which the Nevada Department of Taxation was a party.
+For many years, the Court has vindicated the doctrine of administrative exhaustion by applying it to cases that involve the Nevada Department of Taxation.
 See Malecon, 118 Nev. at 839, 59 P.3d at 475-76 (2002) ("Ordinarily, before availing oneself of district court relief from an agency decision, one must first exhaust available administrative remedies."); see also State Dep't of Taxation v.
 Masco Builder, 129 Nev.
 Adv.
 Op.
-83, 312 P.3d 475, 478 (2013) ("[T]he exhaustion doctrine provides that, before seeking judicial relief, a petitioner must exhaust any and all available administrative remedies, so as to give the administrative agency an opportunity to correct mistakes and perhaps avoid judicial intervention altogether.").
+83, 312 P.3d 475, 478 (2013) ("[T]he exhaustion doctrine provides that, before seeking judicial relief, a petitioner must exhaust any and all available administrative remedies, so as to give the administrative agency an opportunity to correct mistakes and perhaps avoid judicial intervention altogether."); County of Washoe v.
+Golden Road Motor Inn, Inc., 105 Nev.
+402, 404, 777 P.2d 358 (1989) ("If a statutory procedure exists either for recovery of taxes collected erroneously or for disputing an excessive assessment, that procedure must be followed.").